yoseflaw/KArgo/README.md

 # KArgo
-Special cargo domain unsupervised term and relation extraction
+Automatic Knowledge Acquisition for Special Cargo Domain with Unsupervised Terms and Relations Extraction